- Leading Practices

 Never directly modify a Coveo file or item.
 The Coveo configuration files will be installed in the

 /App_Config/Includefolder of the Sitecore instance.
-Like for all other Sitecore configuration files, do not edit them directly.
+Like for all other Sitecore configuration files, don’t edit them directly.
 Instead, use patch files to update, add or delete content.
 Main configuration files have a companion file with a

 .custom.configextension.
 These files are patch files to be used without danger of overwriting during an upgrade.
 However, items and code files (

-.cshtml, etc) cannot be patched.
+.cshtml, etc) can’t be patched.
 Before customizing those files, create a copy of them.

 Best Practice #2: Test the Upgrade in a Non Production Environment